 The Association establishes provisions for unpaid claims, both reported and unreported, and related expenses to cover its expected ultimate liability.
-These provisions are established through the application of actuarial techniques and assumptions and the key methods used by the Association in estimating liabilities are the chain ladder, Bornhuetter-Ferguson and stochastic bootstrap modelling methods.
-The results are presented to the Managers' Reserving Committee, which meets quarterly in order to review and challenge the setting of reserves.
-They are reviewed annually by the Audit Group.
-In order to minimise the risk of understating these provisions, the assumptions made and actuarial techniques employed are reviewed in detail by senior management and reserves are set to meet target confidence levels for each policy year.
+These provisions are established through the application of actuarial techniques and assumptions and the key methods used by the Association in estimating liabilities are the chain ladder, Bornhuetter-Ferguson and collaboration with the claims' department to understand individual extreme claims.
+The adequacy of reserves is monitored by senior management quarterly and by the directors of Griffin Managers, the Audit Group and the Board of the Association at each year end, when a formal report is prepared by the Chief Actuary, setting out the reserves for each policy year, the percentage of confidence on an overall basis and an explanation as to how these have moved since the last formal review.